openstack/kayobe/doc/source/usage.rst

 Sometimes it may be necessary to limit execution of kayobe or kolla-ansible plays to a subset of the hosts.
-The ``--limit <SUBSET>`` argument allows the kayobe ansible hosts to be limited.
-The ``--kolla-limit <SUBSET>`` argument allows the kolla-ansible hosts to be limited.
-These two options may be combined in a single command.
-In both cases, the argument provided should be an `Ansible host pattern
+The ``--limit <SUBSET>`` argument allows the kayobe and kolla-ansible hosts to be limited.
+The argument provided should be an `Ansible host pattern
 <http://docs.ansible.com/ansible/latest/intro_patterns.html>`_, and will
-ultimately be passed to ``ansible-playbook`` as a ``--limit`` argument.
+ultimately be passed to ``ansible-playbook`` for both kayobe and kolla-ansible as a ``--limit`` argument.

 .. _usage-tags: